nirmakpakis/DNS-Client/README.md

 # DNS-Client
 This project is for ECSE 316 class

+### Dns Client is invoked at the command line using the following syntax on command line:

 ```bash
 Java DnsClient [-t timeout] [-r max-retries] [-p port] [-mx|-ns] @server name
 ```